lynnfaraday/aresmush.com/tutorials/code/quickstart/config-intro.md

 Change the configuration file to use a different color code (like "%xg" for green) and run the command again.
 Notice how the color changed without you needing to touch the code.

+{% tip %}
-{% include tip.html content="Configuration sections generally correspond to their filenames ( <code>tinker.yml</code>  for the tinker section), but sometimes sections are spread out across multiple config files for readability." %}
+Configuration sections generally correspond to their filenames ( <code>tinker.yml</code>  for the tinker section), but sometimes sections are spread out across multiple config files for readability.
+{% endtip %}